Interchain Messaging Facility (ICMF)

 Integration steps

-To enable your blockchain to receive ICMF messages, add the ICMF Receiver GTX module and the ICMF Receiver Synchronization Infrastructure Extension to your blockchain configuration.
+To enable your blockchain to receive ICMF messages, follow these steps to add the ICMF Receiver GTX module and the ICMF Receiver Synchronization Infrastructure Extension to your blockchain configuration.

 -